AMK9978/HuggingAnalyser/Comparison.md

 Date: Jan 19, 2024

-## Results
+## Analysis and Results

-The analysis between Text Generation and Text Classification application development and maintenance.
+The analysis is between Text Generation and Text Classification application development and maintenance efforts.
+The main test subjects are the top 20 popular models, which are considered to be the top most-downloaded ones, as it indicates the attention to a model.

 Based on the result of the comparison made by the crawler, the results are: